 Focus on user retention and engagement

 When launching a new app, the focus of most app marketers is on acquiring as many users as possible.
-However, with the average app losing 77% of its users within the first three days this surge in new users won’t last very long.
-The truth is it doesn’t matter how many new users you acquire, without a solid app user retention strategy you’ll just end up losing them as quickly as you gained them.
-Push notifications are definitely one of the best ways to help retain your app users.
-Infact, effective use of push notifications has been found to boost retention rates by a staggering 180%!
+However, with the average app losing 77% of its users within the first three days, this surge in new users won’t last very long.
+The truth is, it doesn’t matter how many new users you acquire if you don’t have a solid app user retention strategy - you’ll just end up losing them as quickly as you gained them.
+Push notifications are definitely one of the best ways to help retain your users.
+In fact, effective use of push notifications has been found to boost retention rates by a staggering 180%!

 Measuring how much revenue your app is making is important, but it is certainly not the be all and end all.
-There are many other key performance indicators you and your team should be measuring in order to continuously improve your app and keep users engaged.
-For example, your daily and monthly active users, retention rate and lifetime value, to name a few.
-In saying that, don’t let numbers control your life and try to measure everything possible.
-Figure out what is most important in helping you achieve your goals and focus on them.
+There are many other key performance indicators you and your team should be measuring in order to continuously improve your app and keep your users engaged.
+For example, you need to keep a close tab on indices like your daily and monthly active users, retention rate and lifetime value, just to name a few.
+Having said that, don’t let the numbers run you ragged; Just try to keep an eye on everything that’s within your reach.
+Figure out what the most important parameters are, in helping you achieve your goals and focus on them.

 AUTHOR: Emma Mullan

 Emma is a Marketing Strategist at Hurree.
-Hurree is a marketing automation platform for apps that helps engage your users and keep them active at a time that suits them.
-It goes one step further by automatically enhancing that 1 to 1 personal experience for the user without demanding any additional time from the marketer.
+Hurree is a marketing automation platform for apps, that helps engage users and keep them active at a time that suits them.
+It goes one step further by automatically enhancing the personalised, 1 to 1 experience for the user, without demanding any additional time from the marketer.
 If you would like to learn more about Hurree please visit www.hurree.co.